-Starting with 2022-23, Rhode Island will identify schools for comprehensive support and improvement on an biannual basis.
-Schools will-were first be identified for comprehensive support and improvement for the 2018-19 school year, based on student achievement and school quality results from the 2017-18 school year and graduation performance results from the 2016-17 school year.
+Starting with 2022-23, Rhode Island will identify schools for comprehensive support and improvement on a biannual basis.
+Schools were first identified for comprehensive support and improvement for the 2018-19 school year, based on student achievement and school quality results from the 2017-18 school year and graduation performance results from the 2016-17 school year.
 Rhode Island identified schools for comprehensive support and improvement on an annual basis for the 2019-20 and 2022-23 school years.
-Schools identified for additional targeted support and improvement that have not satisfied the statewide exit criteria for such schools for four consecutive years may be identified for comprehensive support and improvement for the school year 2021-222024-25 and then on an biannual basis.
+Schools identified for additional targeted support and improvement that have not satisfied the statewide exit criteria for such schools for four consecutive years may be identified for comprehensive support and improvement for the first time for the school year 2024-25 and then on a biannual basis.
 Due to impacts of the COVID-19 pandemic, the state is not counting 2019-20 and 2020-21 toward the number of years in which a school identified for additional targeted support must meet the criteria in order to exit before it becomes a school identified for comprehensive support and improvement.